 Just as discovery is critical to building strategic arguments for legal matters, preparation is king for annual review cycles.
 Once you understand your firm’s schedule, process, and tools, build them into your calendar and collect vital data and constructive feedback for reviews as a regular part of your work process.

-No matter what the profession, basic marketing and sales skills will come into play at some point, starting with job interviews and performance reviews.
+No matter what the profession, basic marketing and sales skills will come into play at some point, starting with job interviews and performance evaluations.
 If you’re not currently involved in client acquisition or business development for your firm, honing these skills through the self-assessment process is useful practice.

 Position yourself in your best light:

 While you’re marketing yourself within the context of an employee performance evaluation, don’t avoid mentioning errors or issues that you’ve encountered.
 Instead, identify how you’ve corrected or changed direction, or otherwise turned them into growth opportunities.
 How did you follow up on setbacks?
-What have you learned this year from both victories and not-so-successful outcomes?
+What have you learned this year as an attorney from both victories and not-so-successful outcomes?

 Trying to track down and reconstruct everything you’ve accomplished or contributed to for the past twelve months is a monumental effort.
 Instead, keep ongoing digital and paper files where you toss in notes, off-the-cuff feedback, and details pertinent to your next review.
 This could include: